Beaver Creek Wildlife Education Center

 18. Drivers should drive and pay attention to road conditions, speed limits and other safety considerations.
 Let the passengers look for birds.

-19. Alcoholic beverages, illegal drugs or substances, and weapons of any kind are strictly prohibited at this event and in the park.
+19. Alcoholic beverages, illegal drugs or substances, and weapons of any kind are strictly prohibited at this event or in the parks.

 20. All participants must practice common sense health and safety measures throughout the event.
 Call 911 in case of emergency.